KingGerry01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My_name_is_betty - creates a script that switches the current user to the user betty
+Who_am_i - prints the effective username of the current user